 Facing a Problem

-People have a tendency to be reactive, particularly when pressure is on to complete a project and do things based on spur of the moment decisions.
+People are reactive in nature.
+This is particularly true when the pressure is on to complete a project and do things based on spur of the moment decisions.
 Trouble is a large percentage of people act without understanding the full extent of the problem at hand.
-Rarely do people take time to understand the root cause; they fail to take time to examine the situation thoroughly some even fail to see the real problem in front of them.
+Rarely do people take time to understand the root cause.
+They fail to take time to examine the situation thoroughly.
+The challenge is often seeing the real problem in front of them.

 Someone cried out for help but what is the problem?

 If you have not given it enough thought then chances are that you will not use the right solution.
 Its like taking yet another headache pill when you are suffering a headache — you are not looking for the root cause of the headache.
 They could indicate a medical condition needing resolution.

 Too often we seek the quick answer when more analysis is actually needed.
 The problem with the quick fix is that it treats the symptoms and doesn’t find the real problem.
 Most of the time the quick-fix isn’t an issue, but there are times when it clearly is.
 The fix is applied time and time again.

 Do I really understand the problem I face?
 This should always be a question we should ask whenever we look at any problem.
 How much of a thinker are you?

 Understanding Requires Analysis